- This event has passed.

 - The big finish

-About Jeff Beamsly is a recovering engineer with deep experience and a successful track record in new business formation, technology, venture capital, gaming, and healthcare.
+Jeff Beamsly is a recovering engineer with deep experience and a successful track record in new business formation, technology, venture capital, gaming, and healthcare.
 In 1985 Jeff was shown how to do well by doing good, an insight that taught him about modern sales and the trust building process.
-This realization gave him the confidence to investments in several start-ups and a healthy consulting practice, including serving as CEO for two.
+This insight gave him the confidence to start several successful businesses including a healthy consulting practice.
+He also serves as CEO for several clients where he also has investments.
+He also serves as CEO for several clients where he also has investments.
 He raised $3M for six start-ups over the past 4 years, and helped create a $1M economic development seed fund.
 In 2008, he had a very success healthcare business exit with a sale to Compuware.
 He then helped the acquiring Compuware division spin off via an IPO in 2013.
 His sold all three of his patents.
 Symantec paid $62M for one of them.
 Mr. Beamsley holds BSEE degree from Northwestern University.
 Jeff enjoys time with his family, mentoring new entrepreneurs, golf, sailing, technology, and up north living.